gbif/hp-swissnatcoll/en/how-to-publish-data.md

 ## Log in
 1. Go to the [Data Aggregator DAGI website](https://dagi.gbif.ch/sign-in){:target="_blank"}.
 2. Insert your login details in the corresponding fields.
-  - After signing in, you will be requested to accept DAGI's terms of use
+  - Right after signing in, you will be requested to accept [DAGI's terms of use](https://infofauna-support.atlassian.net/wiki/spaces/II/pages/18972887/Relancer+le+script+de+transfert+des+donn+es+InfoSpecies+sur+le+bucket){:target="_blank"}
-  - After signing in, you have access to your institution page of DAGI, which can be seen only by the users registered in your institution.
+  - When signed in, you have access to your institution page of DAGI, which can be seen only by the users registered in your institution.

 There are two different views on your institution page:

   - **[Datasets](#datasets-view)**: displays all the **datasets** of your institution already added in DAGI.
   - **[Administration](#administration-view)**: ⚠️visible only to _Collection Administrators_ ⚠️, displays all **users** already added to your institution.

-Additionnally, there are two icons opening the pages on the SwissNatColl portal with support material to help you using DAGI.
+There are also two icons opening pages on the SwissNatColl portal with support material to help you using DAGI.

   - **[Guide](#guide)**: opens the *How to publish data with the Data Aggregator* **page** on the SwissNatColl hosted portal (this page)
   - **[Tutorials](#tutorials)**: opens the *Tutorial sessions for the Data Aggregator users* **page** on the SwissNatColl hosted portal